“Top-notch surf, yoga, spa and healthy food at this tiny hotel in an utterly romantic setting in unspoilt southern Nicoya Peninsula”

 - Honeymooners will love the ocean view Deluxe options, and dining in the private gazebo by candlelight

-- The new Bambú Spa has 3 treatment rooms, and outstanding treatments and massage
+- The award-winning Bambú offers outstanding treatments and massage

 - It's pricey, but the use of surf and boogie boards are included